typhona/rps/README.md

 # rps
 Rock Paper Scissors

-So far I have both the player and the computer selecting random choices.
-Next step will be to add the prompt for the user to manually select rock, paper, or scissors.
-Also have the scoring working for all potential outcomes.
+I have the scoring working for all potential outcomes.
+Now with prompt working with converting all inputs to lowercase